Spring Garden Revival

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Bourne

-Before starting any lawn edging project in Bourne, verify zoning setbacks—typically 3-10 feet from property lines, but always confirm with local ordinances.
-Respect all easements and coordinate with the Planning Department for right-of-way restrictions.
-For any digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
-Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is mandatory.
+Before starting any edging work, verify zoning setbacks, which are typically 3-10 feet from property lines in Bourne.
+Always check local ordinances for specific requirements and ensure compliance with easements.
+Utility protection is critical—contact Dig Safe 811 at least 48 hours (preferably 72 hours) before digging, and use hand tools near irrigation, lighting, gas, or electric lines.
+Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is required.
 Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signs, or emergency access.
-For municipal work, a minimum 1M liability insurance and bonding may be required.
-Bourne Planning Department
+For municipal or commercial work, a minimum 1M liability insurance and bonding may be required.
+For permit and inspection details:

 24 Perry Avenue, Bourne, MA 02532